khiz-k/ios-firebase-realtime-chat/README.md

 # Real time Swift iOS Chat with Firebase - Messenger Clone

 Creds to iosapptemplates because I purchased this from there to use for my own purposes.
-Still have a few more edits that I want to make to it.
+I still have a few more edits that I want to make to it.

 ## How to run a demo app